Protest art

 Free Speech Flag containing the AACS keys.

 An example protesting California Proposition 8.

 Protest art is the creative works produced by activists and social movements.
 It is a traditional means of communication, utilized by a cross section of collectives and the state to inform and persuade citizens.
 Protest art helps arouse base emotions in their audiences, and in return may increase the climate of tension and create new opportunities to dissent.
 Since art, unlike other forms of dissent, takes few financial resources, less financially able groups and parties can rely more on performance art and street art as an affordable tactic.

 Protest art acts as an important tool to form social consciousness, create networks, operate accessibly, and be cost-effective.
-Social movements produce such works as the signs, banners, posters, and other printed materials used to convey a particular cause or message.
+Social movements produce works such as the signs, banners, posters, and other printed materials used to convey a particular cause or message.
 Often, such art is used as part of demonstrations or acts of civil disobedience.
 These works tend to be ephemeral, characterized by their portability and disposability, and are frequently not authored or owned by any one person.
 The various peace symbols, and the raised fist are two examples that highlight the democratic ownership of these signs.

 Protest art also includes (but is not limited to) performance, site-specific installations, graffiti and street art, and crosses the boundaries of Visual arts genres, media, and disciplines.

 While some protest art is associated with trained and professional artists, an extensive knowledge of art is not required to take part in protest art.
 Protest artists frequently bypass the art-world institutions and commercial gallery system in an attempt to reach a wider audience.
-Furthermore, protest art is not limited to one region or country, but is rather a method that is used around the world.
+Protest art is not limited to one region or country, but is rather a method that is used around the world.

 There are many politically charged pieces of fine art — such as Pablo Picasso's Guernica, some of Norman Carlberg's Vietnam War-era work, or Susan Crile's images of torture at Abu Ghraib.

 History

 It is difficult to establish a history for protest art because many variations of it can be found throughout history.
-While many cases of protest art can be found during the early 1900s, like Picasso's Guernica in 1937, the last thirty years has experienced a large increase in the number of artists adopting protest art as a style to relay a message to the public.
+While many cases of protest art can be found during the early 1900s, like Picasso's Guernica in 1937, the 1960s and onwards have experienced a large increase in the number of artists adopting protest art as a style to relay a message to the public.